 With winter nearly here, it’s time to get ready for it.
 I’m not referring to getting your Christmas wreaths out!
 I’m talking about getting your skin ready for the colder drier weather.

-The good news is many products have these ingredients so chances of you using a product with moisturising ingredients in is very likely!
+The good news is many products have these ingredients so the chances of you using a product with moisturising ingredients are very likely!

 Ceramides are ideal for all skin types, including oily and sensitive skin.